robianc/parse_COVID-19/README.md

 $ sudo cpanm Excel::Writer::XLSX
 $ sudo cpanm Date::Calc
 ```
-On Windows you can install www.strawberryperl.com and then
+On Windows you can install www.strawberryperl.com and then:
 ```
 > cpanm JSON
 > cpanm File::Slurp